kubeshark/docs/src/pages/en/pcap.md

 ---
-title: PCAP and L4 Streams
+title: PCAPs and L4 Streams
 description: With its distributed PCA-based architecture, optimized for performance and scale, Kubeshark makes PCAP or It Didn't Happen possible.
 layout: ../../layouts/MainLayout.astro
 mascot: